wcarc-on/wcarc-site/presentations/va3ka_ve3cvg_digital_on_hf.md

 * Commercial boxes
   - PSK80, PSK-40, PSK-20, PSK-10 by Small Wonder Labs for PSK-31
   - IC756Pro is RTTY Rx capable
-  - Pactor III modem - proprietary
+  - PACTOR III modem - proprietary
-  - Some multimode TNCs
+  - Some multi-mode TNCs

 ## PSK- 80 Warbler
 * Transceiver on a card for PSK-31